This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 This is our observed mass density, ...

-That's an error of under 1% for an approximation, that's using approximations and transcental quantities, demonstrating the wide application of this model.
+That's an error of under 1% for an approximation, that's using approximations and transcendental quantities, demonstrating the wide application of this model.